-Member Sandra Rennie, inspired by a recent research project on behaviour management, reflects on past incidents of classroom disorder from her own teaching career to see if they were really chaotic, complex, complicated or just simple and obvious.
+Inspired by a recent research project on behaviour management, SET member Sandra Rennie reflects on past incidents of classroom disorder from her own teaching career to see if they were really chaotic, complex, complicated, or just simple and obvious.

 Have you ever come out of a classroom and said, 'that was chaotic'.
 Later when you discussed what happened with a colleague perhaps you realised it wasn’t so bad; it was a temporary disorder, a disruption to the planned session, but certainly not chaos.
 Chaos is when there is no obvious relationship between cause and effect, there is constant change and no discernible pattern of behaviour and any rules that do exist are applied randomly and inconsistently.

-The Education and Training sector is complex and there you will find: mandated and reluctant learners, learners disillusioned and disaffected following a poor school experience, from families leading pressured and precarious lives, traumatised refugees, and also groups of happy, contented leisure class students and many other variations and combinations of all ages, ability and experience.
+The Further Education (FE) and Training sector is complex and you will find mandated and reluctant learners, learners disillusioned and disaffected following a poor school experience or from families leading pressured and precarious lives, as well as groups of happy, contented leisure class students, and many other variations and combinations of all ages, ability and experience.

 A class became out of control for a few minutes because one racial group in the room was angrily in conflict with another – that seemed 'complicated’ to me and I needed the advice of some experts before the next session was held.

 A group of employees had been sent by their manager to my class for 'staff development'.
 They asked intentionally silly questions in order to disrupt the class – this was 'complex'.
 It was a situation caused by the continuing changes in policy, funding and management and at the time no clear solutions presented themselves to me.